rajdeepv/parallel_calabash/README.md

 ### iOS set-up

 * iOS testing is only supported on MacOS hosts.
+* For basic setup, use the below config and launch the parallel tests

+As follows:

+    {
+      NO_OF_DEVICES: 3,
+      DEVICE_TARGET: "'iPhone 5s' '8.4'"
+    }

-* Create as many (Administrator-privileged!) test accounts as you have devices or want simulators (Settings > Users & Groups)
+* For different user based control, create as many (Administrator-privileged!) test accounts as you have devices or want simulators (Settings > Users & Groups)
 * As the main user, the one that runs parallel_calabash, create ~/.parallel_calabash.iphonesimulator and/or ~/.parallel_calabash.iphoneos

 As follows: